grammatek/simacorrect/README.md

 Spell checking is made via API calls by utilizing the web service [Yfirlestur](https://github.com/mideind/), which  wraps the spelling and grammar checking engine
 [GreynirCorrect](https://github.com/mideind/GreynirCorrect)

-Simacorrect is currently in closed beta but will be available on the Google Play Store in the near future.
+Simacorrect is available on the [Playstore]()

+Note for Samsung users.
+The spell checker is not compatible with the default keyboard for Samsung devices [Samsung Keyboard](https://play.google.com/store/apps/details?id=com.samsung.emojikeyboard.themes&hl=is&gl=US).
+You can switch to using other keyboards that support 3rd party spell checkers, such as Google's keyboard [Gboard](https://play.google.com/store/apps/details?id=com.google.android.inputmethod.latin&hl=is&gl=US)

 ## Features
 - #### Supports correction for grammatical errors for Android version 12.0 and higher (blue annotation)